HIV & STIs 101

 Information from the Michigan Department of Health and Human Services about HIV and sexually transmitted infections (STIs), including: What are they?
 How are they spread?
 How can you avoid getting them?
 What should you know about testing?

 - HIV National Hotlines and Referrals

-- How You Can Prevent Sexually Transmitted Diseases
+- How You Can Prevent Sexually Transmitted Infections

-Funded by MDHHS and operated by Unified – HIV Health and Beyond, the statewide hotline is the premier free resource for the community and patients to obtain information on HIV/AIDS/STDs.
+Funded by MDHHS and operated by Unified - HIV Health and Beyond, the statewide hotline is the premier free resource for the community and patients to obtain information on HIV/AIDS/STIs.
 Trained volunteers staff the hotline 9:00 a.m. to 5:00 p.m.
-Monday through Friday, providing prevention and general HIV/AIDS/STD information, assistance in finding a testing location, and help in dealing with HIV/AIDS/STDs.
+Monday through Friday, providing prevention and general HIV/AIDS/STI information, assistance in finding a testing location, and help in dealing with HIV/AIDS/STIs.

 Healthcare Professionals: Michigan HIV Consultation Program (no charge)

 Funded by MDHHS and operated by Henry Ford Health System, this service offers Michigan health care professionals information about: HIV disease management; HIV drug-to-drug interactions; HIV occupational post-exposure prophylaxis (PEP); HIV non-occupational post-exposure prophylaxis (nPEP); HIV pre-exposure prophylaxis (PrEP); perinatal HIV treatment; and case management.

 - Non-urgent questions: Submit questions online at www.henryford.com/hcp/academic/medicine/divisions/id/hiv-consult.
 Questions will be answered within 24 to 48 hours.

 - Immediate-need questions: Contact the 24-hour consultation line at 313-575-0332 to speak to a live representative.